 A grievance is an individual student's claim of unfair and/or non-equitable treatment regarding established policies, procedures, and regulations of Bellin College.
-A student has a right to express a grievance
+A student has a right to express a grievance without prejudice, penalty, or reprisal.
+The College believes in resolving issues at the lowest level possible.
+If there is more than one student involved, each student must file a separate grievance.
+A grievance submitted by a group of students will not be accepted.

-To provide students with a direction to voice their concerns, a four (4) step grievance procedure has been established for an individual student to express problems, concerns, or disagreements relative to their experiences at the College.
+To provide students with a direction to voice their concerns, a four-step grievance procedure has been established for an individual student to express problems, concerns, or disagreements relative to their experiences at the College.
 If resolution is obtained in any given step, that resolution is considered final.
 The procedural steps outlined below need to be completed sequentially within the timeframes outlined in each step.